5 Easy and Effective Ways to Prolong Your Curls

-Holding your curls for them to last the entire day is not impossible.
+Holding them to last the entire day is not impossible.
 If done properly, your curls would look flawlessly fabulous from morning to night!
 In this article, we will be sharing tips that can surely help you make your curls last longer.
-This applies for hair extensions as well!
+This applies to extensions as well!

-Curling your hair using a curling iron alone won’t really do the trick.
-Of course, your curls need to be backed up by top quality hairstyling products to really give it a nice hold.
+Curling your hair using an iron alone won’t really do the trick.
+Of course, your curls need to be backed up by top quality products to really give it a nice hold.
 First, know your hair type.
 With your texture, length, and thickness in mind, you may start finding the right styling products that work accordingly.
-Prior to curling your hair with a curling iron, make sure that you apply a heat protectant first.
+Prior to curling your hair with an iron, make sure that you apply a heat protectant first.

-You can use a volumizing mousse before doing the curls to keep the curls in place.
-On the other hand, if you have thicker hair, you’ll need something with a stronger hold such as a hairspray.
-Moreover, hairsprays can be a little tricky to work with so make sure you hold the bottle far from your hair to prevent product build-up.
+You can use a volumizing mousse before doing the curls to keep them in place.
+On the other hand, if you have thicker hair, you’ll need something with a stronger hold such as a spray.
+Moreover, sprays can be a little tricky to work with so make sure you hold the bottle far from your hair to prevent product build-up.

 Invest in high-quality tools

-Consider the barrel size to suit your hair length
+Consider the barrel size to suit your length

 Let your curls cool down